powsybl/powsybl.github.io/pages/documentation/developer/tutorials/balance_computation.md

 ```

 ### Balance computation
 Now we start the balance computation.
-Indeed, the PEVF input gives the forecast net position of each IGM that has been merged.
+The PEVF input gives the forecast net position of each IGM that has been merged.
 As it it is market data, this net position is the one we should obtain after the lodflow, it is the target net position.
 However, after the loadflow, the net position of each IGM can be different from the target.
-The mismatch between what is expected and what is computed has to be balanced via a loop scaling the loads until each net position matches the target one.
+The mismatch between what is expected and what is computed has to be balanced via a loop scaling the loads inside the merged area until each net position matches the target one.
 For that, we use the `powsybl-balances-adjustment` API.
+We also need to scale the net position with the rest of the synchronous area.

-First, we create the targets and the `scalables`.
-There will be `Loads` and `DanglingLines` that will be scaled as we want the balance to be computed both between the countries inside the merged area and with the outside of the CGM.
+First, we create the targets and the `scalables`. `Loads` will be scaled inside the CGM area and `DanglingLines` outside of the CGM.
 We import the PEVF file as a `DataExchanges` object.
-The balances adjustment is done with constant power factor, the reactive power of the loads is adjusted as well.
+The balances adjustment is done with constant power factor as the reactive power of the loads is adjusted as well.
 ```java
 List<BalanceComputationArea> balanceComputationAreas = new ArrayList<>();
 DataExchanges dataExchanges;